rrazong/leaderz-backend/DEPLOYMENT.md

 - Check that all dependencies are in `dependencies` (not `devDependencies`)

 ### Runtime Issues
-- Check Vercel function logs in the dashboard
+- Check Railway logs in the dashboard
 - Verify environment variables are set correctly
 - Test database connection with the health endpoint

 ### CORS Issues
 - Verify the frontend domain is in the allowed origins
-- Check that `NODE_ENV` is set to `production` in Vercel
+- Check that `NODE_ENV` is set to `production` in Railway

+### SSE Issues
+- Ensure your frontend is connecting to the correct SSE endpoints
+- Check that CORS is properly configured for SSE connections
+- Monitor Railway logs for SSE connection errors

 ## Local Development